Get insider access

 4. Best Budget All-In-One Printer

 For the budget-conscious, we recommend the Brother MFC-J1205W, also sold as the Brother MFC-J1215W at Walmart.
-It's an inkjet all-in-one intended for people who don't print much and only need basic features.
-It feels sturdy, prints decent-looking photos, and yields around 1100 black and 700 color pages.
-Naturally, since it's a budget model, it lacks features like an automatic document feeder and Ethernet connectivity.
-Printing speed is also on the slower side at nine black or six color pages per minute.
-Nonetheless, it's still a good option if you're looking for something affordable and don't mind a few compromises.
+It's an inkjet all-in-one intended for households that print frequently but not in high volume and only need basic features.
+It feels sturdy, prints sharp documents and decent-looking photos, and yields around 1,100 black and 700 color pages.
+Naturally, since it's a budget model, it lacks features like an ADF and Ethernet connectivity.
+The printing speed is the real downside; it's slow, pushing out just nine black or six color pages per minute.
+Nonetheless, it's still a good option if you're looking for something affordable and don't mind a few compromises, making it one of the best all-in one-printers for home use that we've tested.

 See our review